la2050/archive/_projects/2016/celebrate-pacoima.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Celebrate Pacoima proposes to develop an all-inclusive intergenerational arts incubator to harness the local cultural-arts tradition of Pacoima.
+Pacoima Beautiful will provide access to artist training, technical assistance, workspace, artist in residence programs, workshops and opportunities for creative placemaking and economic growth.
+The funding from LA2050 will enable Pacoima Beautiful to purchase equipment, tools and provide instructors with stipends to deliver high quality resources.
 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries","Federal research grant funding","Jobs per capita"]